 Whenever a circuit layer is etched out, it needs an electrical test.
 We place each flexible PCB on a jig to conduct the power-on self-test to ensure the circuit is okay.

 Step 9.
 Cleaning and Scrubbing

 The cleaning and scrubbing line is an assistance line for flexible PCB fabrication.
 The flexible PCBs are sent into the cleaning and scrubbing machine to remove the oxide, residual NaOH, and moisture.
 And the flexible PCBs are also scrubbed to increase the gloss.

 The PI and adhesive have already bonded with each other.
-What we need to do now is to stack the copper layer with PI and adhesive so that they can be laminated.
+What we need to do now is to align the copper layer with PI and adhesive so that they can be laminated.

-After stacking the flexible PCB layers, we place them in a lamination machine that works at high temperatures.
+After aligning the flexible PCB layers, we place them in a lamination machine that works at high temperatures.